-During November 2021, a planning application for a sidetrack drilling operation, associated testing and long-term production at the Biscathorpe site was refused by the Lincolnshire County Council Planning Committee.

-The decision on a future development at Biscathorpe will now be decided by the Planning Inspectorate, to whom appeal documentation was submitted in April 2022.
+During November 2021, a planning application for a sidetrack drilling operation, associated testing and long-term production was refused by the Lincolnshire County Council Planning Committee, despite being recommended for approval by the planning officers.
+The Joint Venture partners are awaiting a decision from the Planning Inspectorate, where an appeal was heard in October 2022.